braiscoin/api/README.md

-# Waves data service API
+# BraisCoin data service API

 **⚠️ This service is currently in /v0.
 Breaking changes are coming in /v1 (also possible, but not likely, within /v0 releases).
 Please use with caution.**